 Located in the heart of Silicon Valley, San Jose’s Santana Row covers 42 acres.
 Its dense, high-end retailing, residences, restaurants and offices create a city-within-a-city.
-The architecture – with urban row houses finished with earth tones and pastel stucco – overtly evokes Old Europe, and developers brought in antique metalwork, pottery and stone fountains to further instill a sense of history (one store even imported the façade of a nineteenth-century building from France).
+The architecture – with urban row houses finished with earth tones and pastel stucco – overtly evokes Old Europe, and developers brought in antique metalwork, pottery and stone fountains to further instil a sense of history (one store even imported the façade of a nineteenth-century building from France).

 Meet the shopping mall’s hipper, New Urbanist cousin: the “lifestyle centre.”

 The form is becoming more and more popular among developers and shoppers.
-But while lifestyle centres are promoted as a 21st century, community-oriented alternative to the soulless shopping mall, their purported Main Street “authenticity” is perhaps a new style of retail façade.
+But while lifestyle centres are promoted as a 21st-century, community-oriented alternative to the soulless shopping mall, their purported Main Street “authenticity” is perhaps a new style of retail façade.

 A mall or not?

 It’s a description that sounds an awfully lot like a mall.
 But there are noticeable differences.
-Whereas a mall is traditionally anchored by department stores (Macy’s, Lord & Taylor, Sears), lifestyle centres are anchored by large specialty stores (Pottery Barn, Crate & Barrel, Williams-Sonoma) or movie theatres.
+Whereas a mall is traditionally anchored by department stores (Macy’s, Lord & Taylor, Sears), lifestyle centres are anchored by large speciality stores (Pottery Barn, Crate & Barrel, Williams-Sonoma) or movie theatres.
 While a regional mall averages 800,000 square feet in retail space, a lifestyle centre is smaller – around 320,000 square feet.

 The centres have been popping up in affluent suburbs across the country for the last 15 years, and they are often mixed-use developments, bringing apartments, condos, restaurants, movie theatres, grocery stores – even hotels – to the mall’s historically singular retail focus.